MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 # New-WebBinding

 ## SYNOPSIS
-Adds a new binding to an existing Web site.
+Adds a binding to a website.

 ## SYNTAX